ChargerHelp raises $2.75M to keep EV chargers working – TechCrunch

 Powering up

-The idea for ChargerHelp came from Terry’s experience working at EV Connect, where she held a number of roles including head of customer experience and director of programs.
-During her time there, she worked with 12 different manufacturers, which gave her knowledge into inner workings and common problems with the chargers.
+The idea for ChargerHelp came from Terry’s experience working at EV Connect, where she held a number of roles, including head of customer experience and director of programs.
+During her time there, she worked with 12 manufacturers, which gave her knowledge into inner workings and common problems with the chargers.

 It was here that she spotted a gap in the EV charging market.